jarvis-assistant-ai/jarvis-assistant-ai.github.io/contact.md

 ---
 layout: default
-title: Contact Us - Jarvis AI
+title: Contact Us - Alpha AI
-description: Get in touch with Jarvis AI to learn more about our AI solutions and schedule a demo.
+description: Get in touch with Alpha AI to learn more about our AI solutions and schedule a demo.
 ---

 # Contact Us